MeIsMatt/SM2_Playlist_Thingy/README.md

 # AutoDj (for soundmanager2)
-AutoDj.js is a free plugin to create a playlist and play it (automaticly) with soundmanager2<br />
+AutoDj.js is a free plugin to create a playlist and play it (automatically) with soundmanager2<br />

 # How to use
 Add a file to the playlist